 If you have any questions about the restriction of a student, please first contact the faculty of the course.
 You are completely empowered to ask any student to leave your community site for any safety reason.
 Please use your own protocols for working with problematic volunteers.
-If you need to speak to Portland State University about a student of concern, please contact the PSU C.A.R.E.
-Team at (503) 725-5341, www.pdx.edu/dos/care-team.
-If you need an additional resource, please call Seanna Kerrigan, the Capstone Program Director at Portland State

-University at (503) 725-8392.
+If you need to speak to Portland State University about a student of concern, please contact Gina Senarighi, Assistant Dean of Student Life and CARE Team Coordinator at (503) 725-4492 or careteam@pdx.edu.
+If you need an additional resource, please call Seanna Kerrigan, the Capstone Program Director at Portland State University at (503) 725-8392.